department-for-transport-public/tinScrape/README.md

 tinScrape::extract_table_urls()
 ```

 This function webscrapes the downloadable hyperlinks for published data tables from the Stats at DfT GOV.UK webpage.
-The function calls on other functions that are found in the utils.R script which are designed to extract hyperlinks that pertain to statistical outputs only.
+The function calls on other functions that are found in the utils.R script which are designed to extract hyperlinks that pertain to statistical outputs only (specifically the `collect_collections()`, `collect_links()` and `scrape_tables()` functions).

+For downloadable documents, such as Excel files, the `extract_table_urls()` function takes into account the different formats for these URLs: numbers or hexidecimal values.
+A combination of both are used on GOV.UK.

+No argument is required to use this function as the Stats at DfT webpage is hardcoded into the function in the first instance.

 ### gcp_to_bq